 Obamacare was a disaster.

-Republicans have been pushing health care savings accounts and and and other solutions for years.
+Republicans have been pushing health care savings accounts and other solutions for years.

 They never even brought those issues to the forefront when they finally had an opportunity to do it, which makes me more disappointed in them than even the Democrats at the end of the day.

-And how many times, how many years now have we been putting poor Josh Umber on the program, this doctor from Wichita, Kansas, who actually put these cooperatives together.
+And how many times, how many years now we've been putting poor Josh Umber on the program, this doctor from Wichita, Kansas, who actually put these cooperatives together.

 Then he said animal Assad would have been history.

-President Putin, Russia, Iran are responsible for backing the animal Assad regime, a big price to pay, open area immediately for medical help, meaning he's saying to open these areas and verification, another humanitarian disaster for no reason whatsoever at sick.
+President Putin, Russia, Iran are responsible for backing the animal Assad regime, a big price to pay, open area immediately for medical help, meaning he's saying to open these areas and verification, another humanitarian disaster for no reason whatsoever.

 And you could see it.

-I mean, and I, you know, for Vladimir Putin to just sit there and lie, is just, you know, before the entire world, it's like, oh, okay, like we didn't know that in past elections the Russians have tried to hack us, or that in that they didn't try to sow havoc in this past election.
+I mean, and for Vladimir Putin to just sit there and lie is just, you know, before the entire world, it's like, oh, okay, like we didn't know that in past elections the Russians have tried to hack us or that they didn't try to sow havoc in this past election.

 That's never been an issue in contention.